-During Songkran festival this year,myself and a few other fighters from my gym travelled up to Buriram the home province of our trainer, Ajarn Saming, to fight.
-You can read about the fight itself here.
-In this particular post, I want to document what happened after the fight.
+During Songkran festival this year, I and a few other fighters from my gym travelled up to Buriram the home province of our trainer, Ajarn Saming, to fight.
+You can read about the fight itself in another post.
+In this one, I want to document what happened after the fight.

 After a few hours, the promoter’s family and friends must have caught on that we were getting more and more impatient, so offered to take us to get some food, possibly just as a polite gesture, but more likely as a distraction.
 They drove us to a nearby street restaurant, and we all sat and chatted awkwardly, no one wanting to point out the obvious fact that this guy was clearly not going to show up.
 Ajarn Saming sat away from us, seemingly having some kind of private conversation with a couple of guys and making numerous phone calls.
 The atmosphere got more and more awkward.

 We hung around at the restaurant for what seemed like forever, while people from our group kept dropping off, leaving us there by ourselves with no idea what was going on.
 This went on for an uncomfortably long period of time, before they had no choice but to move us somewhere else, to keep us from complaining.
 Ajarn Saming stayed behind along with a group of people, and the atmosphere suddenly got more uncomfortable.
 His face was unlike the one I’m used to seeing, and the sternness of his expression, along with his silence, was the only indication we needed that things were about to get serious.
 With that, we thought it was best that we got out of the way and let him sort things out.